aaronbloomfield/ccc/hws/dappintro/index.md

 For the development tasks, we are going to use [Remix](http://remix.ethereum.org), which is an IDE designed specifically for Solidity smart contracts on an Ethereum blockchain.
 You can use it online at [remix.ethereum.org](http://remix.ethereum.org), or you can download the latest version on your computer via [remix's github repo](https://github.com/ethereum/remix-desktop/releases).
 Each method has it's pros and cons.

 - **Online Remix:** The online site is quick to use, doesn't require installation, but does not save your changes to your local file -- you have to edit it locally and then copy/paste it into Remix.
 The online site is also tied to a cookie in your browser, which will mean you cannot edit those online files from a different browser (but you can copy/paste them in again if you have saved them locally).
 If you do want to go this route, we suggest editing your code with [sublime](https://www.sublimetext.com/) with the [Ethereum package](https://packagecontrol.io/packages/Ethereum) installed.
-However, the online version seems to have fewer bugs -- and does not give a blank white screen for no reason -- than the desktop version.
+And if you make edits on the web page, you have to cut-and-paste them into the local file on your computer to have an updated local copy.
+In the past, people have had issues with different browsers.
+Chrome and Firefox are known to work.
+And for the last assignment, you will have to use Chrome.
-- **Desktop Remix:** The other option -- installing Remix locally -- requires going through the installation process, but makes it easier to develop locally.
-We have had problems in the past with an update causing it to no longer load and just give a white screen (the solution for that, by the way, can be found [here](https://github.com/ethereum/remix-desktop/issues/122)).
-You can always copy and paste those files into the online version if this happens again.
-You will also have to add a flag to the geth node command, described more below.
+- **Desktop Remix:** The other option -- installing Remix locally -- requires going through the installation process (which is really quick), but makes it easier to develop locally.
+In the past there were some bugs that caused issues, but they were solvable.
 To download the package for your OS, see the [Remix download page](https://github.com/ethereum/remix-desktop/releases).

-We recommend to download and install the desktop version, despite the occasional white screen issue, but the choice is yours.
+We recommend to download and install the desktop version, despite the occasional issues, but the choice is yours.
 If you do try the desktop version, and it is not working well, you can always switch to the online version.
 The directions herein will apply to both options.
 Note that all of these tools (the Remix IDE and Sublime with the Ethereum package) are already installed on the VirtualBox image.
-Remix's source code is [available on github](https://github.com/ethereum/remix-project), and it is [released under the MIT license](https://github.com/ethereum/remix-project/blob/master/LICENSE); some of the Remix images are included herein.
+Remix's source code is [available on github](https://github.com/ethereum/remix-project), and it is [released under the MIT license](https://github.com/ethereum/remix-project/blob/master/LICENSE); some of the Remix icons are included herein.

 Remix allows you to develop, compile, and test your code on a simulated blockchain with fake accounts.
 It cannot, all by itself, deploy to a blockchain.
 For that, we are going to use geth.
 We will connect Remix to geth for our deployment, and geth will be the conduit to deploy to the blockchain.
 More on that later in this assignment.